christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch04_keys.md

 contributors set out to design the best possible address format.
 They identified several problems((("public key cryptography", "base58check encoding")))((("base58check encoding")))((("encoding", "base58check"))) with base58check:

-- Its mixed-case presentation made it inconvenient to read aloud or transcribe.
+* Its mixed-case presentation made it inconvenient to read aloud or transcribe.
 Try reading one of the legacy addresses in this chapter to a friend who you have transcribe it.
 Notice how you have to prefix every letter with the words "uppercase" and "lowercase."
-Also, note when you review their writing that the uppercase and lowercase versions of some letters can look similar in many people's handwriting.
+Also, note when you review their writing that the uppercase and lowercase versions of some letters can look similar in many people’s handwriting.

-- It can detect errors, but it can't help users correct those errors.
+* It can detect errors, but it can’t help users correct those errors.
-  For example, if you accidentally transpose two characters when manually entering an address, your wallet will almost certainly warn that a mistake exists, but it won't help you figure out where the error is located.
+  For example, if you accidentally transpose two characters when manually entering an address, your wallet will almost certainly warn that a mistake exists, but it won’t help you figure out where the error is located.
 It might take you several frustrating minutes to eventually discover the mistake.

-- A mixed-case alphabet also requires extra space to encode in QR codes, which are commonly used to share addresses and invoices between wallets.
+* A mixed-case alphabet also requires extra space to encode in QR codes, which are commonly used to share addresses and invoices between wallets.
 That extra space means QR codes need to be larger at the same resolution or they become harder to scan quickly.

-[role="less_space pagebreak-before"]
-- It requires every spender wallet upgrade to support new protocol features like P2SH and segwit.
+* It requires every spender wallet upgrade to support new protocol features like P2SH and segwit.
 Although the upgrades themselves might not require much code, experience shows that many wallet authors are busy with other work and can sometimes delay upgrading for years.